• Menu

 This medical coverage is noted on your boarding pass.
 It’s recommended that you keep your boarding pass with you at all times as proof of coverage.

-Q. If I want to arrive prior to the start of the tour or stay beyond the last day, can you book additional hotel nights for me?
+Q. If I want to arrive prior to the start of the tour, can you book additional hotel nights for me?

 2. WHILE VISITING CUBA